-Proposition 3.2.11.
-Suppose that we have a linear system with augmented matrix A. Suppose that B is an echelon form of A (i.e. suppose that B is in echelon form and can be obtained from A by using a finite sequence of elementary row operations). - 1.
+Proposition 4.2.12.
+Suppose that we have a linear system with augmented matrix A. Suppose that B is a matrix that is row equivalent to A and is in echelon form. - 1.
 If the last column of B contains a leading entry, then the system is inconsistent. - 2.
 If the last column of B contains no leading entry, but every other column of B has a leading entry, then the system is consistent and has a unique solution. - 3.
 If the last column of B contains no leading entry, and there is at least one other column of B without a leading entry, then the system is consistent and has infinitely many solutions.
 Moreover, for each choice of values for the variables that do not correspond to leading entries, there is a unique solution for the system taking these values. - Proof.
-1. Suppose that the last column of B contains a leading entry, say $c \neq 0$.
+1. Suppose that the last column of B contains a leading entry, say $c \neq 0$ .
 We then have that B is the augmented matrix of a system including the equation 0 = c.
-Since this equation has no solution, we can use Corollary 3.2.5 to conclude that our original system has no solutions, and hence is inconsistent. - 2.
+Since this equation has no solution, we can use Corollary 4.2.5 to conclude that our original system has no solutions, and hence is inconsistent. - 2.
 Suppose that the last column of B does not contain a leading entry, but every other column does.
 We can work backwards through the equations in order to solve uniquely for each variable.
-In this way, we build a unique solution to the system corresponding to B, and hence to our original system by Corollary 3.2.5.
+In this way, we build a unique solution to the system corresponding to B, and hence to our original system by Corollary 4.2.5.
 It follows that our system is consistent and has a unique solution. - 3.
 Suppose that the last column of B does not contain a leading entry, and at least one other column B does not have a leading entry.
 Now for each column of B that does not have a leading entry, we introduce a distinct parameter for the corresponding variable.
 We can then work backwards through the equation to solve uniquely for each variable that corresponds to a leading entry in terms of these parameters.
-In this way, we build unique solutions for each choice of parameter for the system corresponding to B, and hence (by Corollary 3.2.5) to our original system.
+In this way, we build unique solutions for each choice of parameter for the system corresponding to B, and hence (by Corollary 4.2.5) to our original system.
 It follows that our system is consistent and has infinitely many solutions (one for each choice of each of the parameters).
-For another example, suppose that we want to solve the following system: x_1 + $5x_2$ - x_3 - $2x_4$ - $3x_5 =$ 16 $3x_1$ + $15x{2}$ $2x_3$ $4x_4$ $2x_5 =$ 56 $-2x_1$ $10x{2}$ + x_4 $10x_5 =$ -46 $4x_1$ + $20x{2}$ - x_3 $3x_4$ + $11x_5 =$ 86.
+For another example, suppose that we want to solve the following system: $x_1$ + $5x_2$ - $x_3$ - $2x_4$ - $3x_5 =$ 16 $3x_1$ + $15x{2}$ $2x_3$ $4x_4$ $2x_5 =$ 56 $-2x{1}$ - $10x{2}$ + $x_4$ - $10x_5 =$ -46 $4x_1$ + $20x{2}$ $x_3$ $3x_4$ + $11x_5 =$ 86.

-We first write down the augmented matrix of the linear system:
+170 We first write down the augmented matrix of the linear system: